gklyne/I-D/arcp/arcp.md

 =======================

 As when handling any content, extra care should be taken when consuming archives and arcp URIs from unknown sources.

+Archives might contain malicious or inappropriate content or file paths.

 An archive could contain compressed files that expand to fill all available disk space.